webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Confounding-Banter.md

 - Ability/Cost/4
 - Ability/Tier/Mid
 - Ability/Pool/Intellect
-- Ability/Categories/PROTECTION
+- Ability/Categories/Protection
 ---

 ## Confounding Banter
+>4  Intellect

 You spew a stream of nonsense to distract a foe within immediate range.
 On a successful Intellect roll, your defense roll against the creature's next attack before the end of the next round is eased.
 Action.